ZenWave360/zenwave-sdk/CONTRIBUTING.md

-# Contributing to ZenWave Code Generator
+# Contributing to ZenWave SDK
-ZenWave Code Generator features two complementary contributing models:
+ZenWave SDK features two complementary contributing models:

 - Plugins as a Bazaar
 - Core as a Cathedral

 ## Plugins as a Bazaar

-One of the main promises of ZenWave Code Generator is to provide a plugin system that allows developers to easily extend and personalize the core functionality of the tool, create entirely new plugins or [fork existing ones](https://github.com/ZenWave360/zenwave-sdk#forking-an-standard-or-custom-plugin).
+One of the main promises of ZenWave SDK is to provide a plugin system that allows developers to easily extend and personalize the core functionality of the tool, create entirely new plugins or [fork existing ones](https://github.com/ZenWave360/zenwave-sdk#forking-an-standard-or-custom-plugin).

 Plugins as packed as standard java jar files and installed on any local, corporate or public maven repo and can be added to jbang or maven classpath as a dependency.